Healthdirect Free Australian health advice you can count on.

 The side effects of hydromorphone are similar to those of other opioids, and include:

-Hydromorphone affects everyone differently, so if your pain is not well managed while taking hydromorphone, or if you notice your medicines are making you feel unwell, speak with your pharmacist or doctor.
+Hydromorphone affects everyone differently.
+If your pain is not well managed while taking hydromorphone, or if you notice your medicines are making you feel unwell, speak with your pharmacist or doctor.

 Always take medicines exactly as prescribed by your doctor.